LylChun/EPGminer/README.md

 the data labeled by waveform using different colors for each waveform type.
 The plot\_pie generates pie charts of time or count depending on the input parameter pietype.
 These pie charts are generated using plotly and are thus interactive within RStudio.
-The frequency variation barplot will show the variation in main frequency within a waveform type.
+The frequency variation boxplot will show the variation in main frequency within a waveform type.
 The example data has no variation but actual data can contain great variation in frequency within a single waveform type.